iamfarhad/laravel-audit-log/README.md

 - **Enhanced Query Scopes**: Comprehensive filtering capabilities with dedicated scopes for different query patterns.
 - **Extensible Drivers**: Supports multiple storage drivers (currently MySQL) with the ability to implement custom drivers.
 - **Automatic Migration**: Seamlessly creates audit tables for new models when enabled.
+- **Smart Retention System**: Comprehensive retention policies with delete, anonymize, and archive strategies for compliance and performance.
 - **Static Analysis**: Level 5 PHPStan compliance for maximum code quality and reliability.

 ## Requirements